Contests & Submissions

 - Poems must be typed.

-- Two copies of each poem, one with NO identification (no name, no address), the other with the name and address in the upper right corner.
+- Two copies of each poem, one with NO identification (no name, no address), the other with the name and address in the upper left corner.

 - #10 SASE for winners list only.
 Poems will not be returned.